jeremylhour/gravitus-scraper/README.md

 # gravitus-scraper

-Scraping my training data from gravitus
+Scraping and analyzing my training data from gravitus, since the app appears to be down.